Right Place, Wrong Person

 Right Place, Wrong Person is the second studio album by South Korean rapper RM of BTS, released on May 24, 2024, through Big Hit Music.
-The album follows his first solo album Indigo, released December 2022, and contains two singles "Come Back to Me" and "Lost!", the former peaked at number 24 on the Billboard Global 200 and the latter peaked at number 68 on the same chart.
+The album follows his first solo album, Indigo, released December 2022, and contains two singles "Come Back to Me" and "Lost!", the former peaked at number 24 on the Billboard Global 200 and the latter peaked at number 68 on the same chart.
 The album features appearances by Little Simz, Domi and JD Beck, and Moses Sumney.

 Background

-In 2023, RM traveled to Spain in search of inspiration for his second solo album after feeling unfulfilled post critical and commercial success of Indigo.
+In 2023, RM traveled to Spain in search of inspiration for his second solo album, feeling unfulfilled after the critical and commercial success of Indigo.
 In an interview with EFE, he reflected on his journey to rediscover his identity after a decade of navigating the demands of K-pop as a member of BTS.
 He also revealed that he would "not be taking on any projects in the near future" in preparation for his mandatory military service, which began on December 11, 2023.